Golden Agri Resources Ltd

 -

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports having revegetated 2,800 hectares of riparian zones across its areas in Indonesia to date.
-The company reports participating in the Riparian Ecosystem Restoration in Tropical Agriculture (RERTA) Project with Cambridge University.
+The company's own reporting states it has revegetated more than 3,100 ha of riparian zones across its Indonesian areas as of 2023.

 -